TradersCorner/TradeScout-Landing/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.
 Messaging preference: Avoid overly salesy or aggressive marketing language; prefer educational and subtle approaches.
 Focus on TradeScout's value proposition rather than attacking competitors - show superiority through positive differentiation.
+TradeScout is a professional network, not a competitor to lead generation platforms - we're in a different realm entirely.
 Design philosophy: Break design molds and create unconventional, bold layouts that stand out from typical websites.
 Foundation work: TradeScout supports multiple charitable foundations and worthy causes, not exclusively Mike Rowe WORKS Foundation (which is one prominent example but not the only one).
 Visual preferences: Prefer clean SVG icons over emojis for better design consistency.